 Need more support to donate?
 This “one click’ option is designed for quick online giving.
 If you want to donate from a foundation or donor advised fund, or want more detailed information, please contact us.

 Note: This is a work in progress!
 We will be adding more groups as we go.

-WOKE VOTE surprised the nation late in 2017, having trained college students and church-goers, organized and turned out African Americans across Alabama en masse to block an accused child molester from office, and elect Democrat Doug Jones to the Senate.
-In February, they hosted a Woke Vote Conference: A Road Map to A Woke 2018, to take their model national, as they continue to work on the ground with other groups to boost voter engagement and hold government accountable to all the people of Alabama.
+WOKE VOTE surprised the nation by having trained college students and church-goers, organize and turn out African Americans across Alabama en masse to block an accused child molester from office, and elect Democrat Doug Jones to the Senate.
+They hosted a Woke Vote Conference: A Road Map to A Woke 2018, to take their model national, as they continue to work on the ground with other groups to boost voter engagement and hold government accountable to all the people of Alabama.

 A member-led organization that advocates for families in low to moderate income communities on the most pressing issues affecting Black, Latino, and Millennial communities.
 This grassroots movement focuses on developing leaders, mobilizing organizers, and empowering communities to take on issues including education equity, fair and free elections, and criminal justice reform.
 OVOV Arizona is leading a powerful engagement and training initiative to motivate voters to get to polls this November.

 An energetic immigrant-led multi-racial multi-generational group that won the historic victory that ousted Sheriff Arpaio from office by organizing the largest GOTV canvassing in Arizona’s history.
 It inspired support from thousands of community members statewide and supporters from all over the US.
 They continue the resistance against racism and xenophobia outside of Arizona through direct action and electoral work.